rhonaldjr/simplesftp/README.md

 *   **Remote Navigation**: Double-clicking certain remote folders might throw a **"Permission denied"** error or fail to list contents, whereas other clients (e.g., FileZilla) work fine.
     *   *Note*: Recent updates have introduced path resolution (`realpath`) to mitigate this by ensuring canonical paths are used, but some edge cases with specific server configurations or permissions may persist.
+*   **Minimize to Tray**: The "Minimize to Tray" feature is currently experiencing issues where the application may not correctly hide to the tray or restore from it on certain Linux distributions/Desktop Environments.

 ## Technologies